JiriKursky/Custom_components/README.md

 For instance filtration in swimming pool
 Tested on *hass.io* ver.
 0.93.2
 > **Warning:**
-> Still not absolutely safe with bad config.
+> Still not absolutely safe for wrong config.
 Be sure that you backup your HA.

 Installation:
 1. Create sub-folder *turnoffon* in folder *config/custom_components* and simply copy files